Essential Guide To Fish Antibiotics for Humans

 FDA Labeling Requirements

 I suggest you read this article on Drugs.com about Imprint Codes.
-In summary, the FDA requires all prescription and OTC medications to have a unique imprint.
-The purpose of the code is to make it possible to identify medications.
+In summary, the FDA requires a unique imprint on all prescription and OTC medications.
+The purpose of the code is to make it possible to identify medicines.
 For example, if you drop your pillbox and all the meds go flying, you can identify the pills by their Imprint Code.

 All Imprint Codes will identify the type of drug and its strength.